 This camera aimed itself towards the amateur photographer market and was first introduced in 1976.
 These were top-rated cameras with students because they were cheap.
 It allowed them to learn and lasted a long time, as they were built like a tank.

-There are still many around, so finding one should not be a problem.
+Many are still around, so finding one should not be a problem.

 The Nikon F6 comes from a long line of 35mm SLRs, such as the Nikon F and F4.
 The great thing about this beast is you can pick it up new.